Conducting University Youth Programs: Minimum Operational Requirements

 A. Requirements

-All individuals who have unsupervised access to minors at a youth program must have been subject to a criminal background check (including sex offender registry check) through the Human Resources Department within the last twelve months.
+- MSU youth programs: All adult employees and volunteers working with minors at a youth program must have been subject to a criminal background check (including sex offender registry check) through the Human Resources Department within the last twelve months.

-Faculty, academic staff, and executive management involved with University youth programs must comply with the applicable policies and procedures regarding self-disclosure processes outlined in the Faculty Policies and Procedures regarding Criminal Background Checks for Faculty, Academic Staff and Executive Management.[ 7]
+Faculty, academic staff, and executive management involved with University youth programs must comply with the applicable policies and procedures regarding self-disclosure processes outlined in the Faculty Handbook regarding Criminal Background Checks for Faculty, Academic Staff and Executive Management.[ 7]

 - MSU students hosting siblings or other family members during campus events (e.g., sibling weekend) are not required to have a criminal background check.